peers/peerjs/README.md

 I'm too busy to improve PeerJS, but I don't want it to fall in dust so if anyone wants to become a maintainer, anyone is welcome!!
 I'll give support with any problem when coding and will be reviewing PRs.
 I'll also be in charge of the server and sysadmin things.

+it is a good opportunity to gain experience too, if you think it's too big for you, don't worry!
+I'll be mentoring you (sometimes :) )

 If you want to become a maintainer, you can write me to kidandcat@gmail.com